Alchiment/design-patterns/README.md

 | 1 | 'Objective 1' | 100 |
 | 2 | 'Objective 1' | 75 |

+---

+### Angular
-**angular-design-patterns/** folder should be run thorugh Angular server.
+**angular-design-patterns/** folder should be run through Angular server to see demos.

+Each concept are separated into pages (```angular-design-patterns/src/app/pages```).
+### Single responsibility
+On page ```pages/single-responsibility/single-responsibility.component.ts``` you will see a implementation of goals, which is using a generic component named ```info-goal.component.ts```.

+In ``info-goal.component.ts`` component we are using Single Responsibility principle due to the only responsibility of this component is to show the goal information.
+That means it can't manipulate data directly, instead it receives data from the parent through inputs.

+---

+### React
-**react-design-patterns/** folder should be run thorugh Vite server.
+**react-design-patterns/** folder should be run through Vite server to see demos.